What is Computer Vision? Applications and How It Works

 Alongside technical advances, experts emphasize the ethics and transparency of CV – ensuring AI vision systems operate fairly, respect privacy, and provide explainable decisions.

-With the explosive growth of this field (the global market size is expected to exceed 50 billion USD by 2028), computer vision will continue to be a leading technology driving many breakthroughs in the near future.
-From self-driving cars and smart factories to smart cities, computer vision is expected to help shape the future of the digital revolution, making our lives safer, more convenient, and smarter.
+Market Growth: With the explosive growth of this field (the global market size is expected to exceed 50 billion USD by 2028), computer vision will continue to be a leading technology driving many breakthroughs in the near future.